hansh0606/Questionera1/README.md

 Contributions to Questionera are highly encouraged!
 If you have any suggestions, feature requests, or bug fixes, please submit a pull request following the contribution guidelines outlined in the repository.

-## Contact

-For inquiries, feedback, or support, please contact the project maintainer at [heetvadiya@gmail.com].

 ## License

 Questionera is released under the MIT License, granting users the freedom to utilize, modify, and distribute the application for personal or commercial purposes.